 Cycling, at least for me, generally involves more intense suffering, sweat stinging your eyes as you convince your legs to keep pumping to get you up the last few hundred yards of a climb.
 On the other hand, you also get a chance to have a bit of a rest when you’re rolling down the hill with the wind in your face.

 By comparison, running is just unrelenting - you have to keep going, putting one foot in front of the other for as long as it takes.
 For a long time, I didn’t really see the point of running.
-It seemed boring -you couldn’t go far enough to see anything or get out into the countryside.
+It seemed boring - you couldn’t go far enough to see anything or get out into the countryside.
+More recently the penny has dropped for me with running.

 Both activities require mental strength as much as they do physical strength - at an amateur level, the most important skill seems to be the ability to persuade yourself not to stop.